List of DC Comics characters: C: Second version

 The second version is an unnamed man who fought Wally West as the Flash twice.
 After being dragged into the beam of his cold gun, Chillblaine escaped from police custody and planned to enact his revenge during the New Year's Countdown before being defeated by West.

 Third version

 The third version is an unnamed man.
 He and his henchmen robbed a bank.
-The Flash informed Jay Garrick, Impulse, Johnny Quick, and Jesse Quick about his different fights with the previous people that went by the Chillblaine name.
+The Flash informed Jay Garrick, Impulse, Johnny Quick, and Jesse Quick about his fights with the previous people known as Chillblaine.
 They helped the Flash defeat Chillblaine and his henchmen.

 Fourth version

-The fourth version is an unnamed man who was tracked down by John Fox and Linda Park when the latter was filling in for Wally West.
+The fourth version is an unnamed man who was tracked down by John Fox and Linda Park when the former was filling in for Wally West.
 John and Linda learned that Chillblaine worked with Golden Glider before killing the latter.
 John and Linda tracked down Chillblaine to an aquarium where they fall into his trap before defeating him.
 Captain Cold later tracks Chillblaine down and kills him to avenge his sister's death.